Kamakshaiah/sadsa-advanced/README.md

-# 📊 Tkinter Data Analytics App
+# 📊 Software Appliation for Data Science and Analytics (SADSA) Advanced Application

-**Tkinter Data Analytics App** is a Python-based GUI tool for performing a wide range of statistical and data analysis tasks without writing code.
+**SADSA** is a Python-based GUI tool for performing a wide range of statistical and data analysis tasks without writing code.
 Built with **Tkinter, Pandas, Matplotlib, Seaborn**, and **Scikit-learn**, this app allows users to analyze datasets, visualize results, and generate reports in a user-friendly environment.

 ---